dpostolachi/mikasa/README.md

+# Documentation is outdate, will update it soon.

+## Demo
+A simple demo of mikasa using iTunes Api: [Demo](https://mikasa-app.herokuapp.com)

 # mikasa
 A simple wrapper for server side rendering isomorphic react.
 It uses Koa.js as webserver, Redux and React-router for routing.